mgaitan/fortran_magic/README.rst

     Out[4]: 9.26574066397734e-05

-See the example for details
+See the documentation_ for details